What the view promised

 end

 What made diagnosis difficult was the cascade effect.
-The missing backend support created five distinct but interrelated bugs, each masking the others: silent parameter drops, duplicate audit records, incorrect user attribution, and phantom database columns.
+The incorrect route was only one of several problems.
+Once we started investigating, we found five distinct but interrelated bugs: silent parameter drops, duplicate audit records, incorrect user attribution, and a missing policy method.
 Understanding these failures requires understanding Rails' four-layer contract for feature completeness: route, policy, controller, and model.

 Anatomy of the Bug: Five Failures, One Root Cause